BonsaiDen/JavaScript-Garden/doc/instanceof.md

     'foo' instanceof Object; // false

-One important thing to note is that `instanceof` does of course not work on objects that origin from different JavaScript contexts.
-For example: Different documents in a web browser. a Web Browser.
+One important thing to note is that `instanceof` does of course not work on objects that origin from different JavaScript contexts;rFor example, different documents in a web browser.

 ### In conclusion